NYU Stern Policies

 Attendance and penalty for missing classes

 Requiring attendance is necessary for several reasons.
 First, you incorrectly assume you can catch up on a missed class by watching a recording (if available).
 Videos do not engage your brain as much as a live class.
 Second, less than 20% of you watch the recording (if available).
 You are then lost in class, which provides the wrong signals to me as an instructor.
 Third, your absence hurts class discussions.
-Fourth, you miss out on feedback if you do not work through the questions I pose in class.
-Fifth, I lose the feedback since there are fewer questions.
+Fourth, you miss out on feedback if you do not work through the questions we pose in class.
+Fifth, we lose the feedback since there are fewer questions.

 The policy below will be in effect only after the add/drop period.